Sweet Toronto

 The video also features a selection of other acts: Jerry Lee Lewis, Little Richard, and Bo Diddley.
-The actual concert lasted twelve hours and included Alice Cooper and Chicago Transit Authority among other acts, but Pennebaker's documentary focuses mainly on the final hours of the concert.
-At the time of the performance Yoko Ono's popularity was sufficiently low that the audience booed and left the Plastic Ono Band performance.
+The concert itself lasted 12 hours and included Alice Cooper and Chicago Transit Authority among other acts, but Pennebaker's documentary focuses mainly on the final hours of the concert.
+At the time of the performance, Yoko Ono's popularity was sufficiently low that the audience booed and left the Plastic Ono Band performance.
 There was a similar response from film reviewers at the time.
 The performances "and this film have grown in interest and watchability since that time, particularly given the rarity of such thorough documentation of these key performers' work in concert."

 The film is available on DVD from Shout!
 Factory, under the name John Lennon and the Plastic Ono Band: Live in Toronto.